PMiranda98/NextChapter/README.md

 #### Gateway service

 This service is based on the .NET YARP gateway library, and I used it to provide clients with a single endpoint for interacting with the backend.
-It verifies user authentication when required by the request before it transform and redirect the request to the appropriate microservice.
+It verifies user authentication when required by the request before it transforms and redirects the request to the appropriate microservice.

 ### Tools used